readlearncode/Java-Enterprise-Edition-Introduction/README.md

 And if we scroll down we can see just such a method.
 The **listAllCargos()** method returns a list of all cargos currently logged into the system.

 What we need to do is to make this list of cargos available to the CDI service and visible to JSF.
-As we have seen before we make a bean visible to JSF by annotating it @Named and available to CDI by annotating it **@Produces**.
-We want the list of cargos to be fresh for every request the user makes so we must annotate the method @RequestScoped.
+As we have seen before we make a bean visible to JSF by annotating it **@Named** and available to CDI by annotating it **@Produces**.
+We want the list of cargos to be fresh for every request the user makes so we must annotate the method **@RequestScoped**.

 And that’s it for the backend, we now have a list of cargo objects available for a JSF view to use.